Øvre Vang Church: History

-In 1901, the municipal council of Vang began planning for a new annex chapel in the northern part of the municipality.
+In 1901, the municipal council of Vang Municipality began planning for a new annex chapel in the northern part of the municipality.
 Architectural drafts were designed by Johan Joachim Meyer and later when Meyer was ill, the plans were modified by Andreas Bugge who moved the tower to above the west entrance rather than over the centre of the nave as had first been planned.
 The church was built from 1903 to 1907.
 The chapel is a half-timbered cruciform building, but the cross-arms are quite short and the interior is laid out as if it were a long church.
 The chapel has a west tower above the church porch, a choir in the east, and sacristies on each side of the choir.
 The new building was consecrated on 28 August 1907 by Bishop Christen Brun.
 The chapel was originally named Vangsaasen kapell (later it was renamed Øvre Vang kapell).
 More recently, the chapel was upgraded to parish church status so that the parish of Vang has two churches now.